postmanlabs/labs-docs/_posts/01_postman/01_launching_postman/2017-05-04-navigating_postman.md

 Two consoles are available in Postman to see what's going on behind the scenes.

    *   Postman console - Contains a running log of HTTP requests and responses.
 You can log messages from scripts.
-For example you could log messages in a console.log. <br>**Note**: This feature is only available in Postman's native apps.
+For example you could log messages in the console.log. <br>**Note**: This feature is only available in Postman's native apps.
    *   DevTools console - Provides diagnostic information during development.
 To learn how to access DevTools console logs, see [Debugging and logs](/docs/postman/sending_api_requests/debugging_and_logs).

 Learn more about [troubleshooting with console logs](/docs/postman/sending_api_requests/debugging_and_logs){:target="_blank"}.